NiklasEiler/Stereo_camera_program/README.md

 # Stereo_camera_program
-This Python program uses data from a stereo camera to analyze the images and the point cloud to estimate the height and features of the forged part.
+This Python program uses data of forged parts from a stereo camera to analyze the images and the point cloud to estimate the height and features of the forged part.
 For that, it uses a U-net for the global binarisation and a hough transformation to find the middle of the part.
 As classifiers, it uses a random forest and a support vector machine.
 Moreover, it uses DBSCAN and k-means to find the heights of the part.

 # Downloading the git reposetorie
 	git clone https://github.com/NiklasEiler/Stereo_camera_program.git